Skip to Content

 Two sunset ideas in one post?
 Now you know where my heart lies.

-Oakledge is the perfect spot for families to end the day — there’s a lovely playground, pavilions, tennis courts, and walking trails, plus access to the aforementioned Burlington Bike Path.
+Oakledge is the perfect spot for families to end the day—there’s a lovely playground, pavilions, tennis courts, walking trails, and access to the aforementioned Burlington Bike Path.

-Burlington, Vermont is a great place for outdoor-loving families, and summer is the perfect time to make the trip.
-Need more advice on where to go and what to do?
-Drop a comment or send me an email, I’ve got lots of tips left to share.
+Do you need more advice on where to go and what to do?
+Leave a comment or send me an email.
+I’ve got lots of tips left to share.

 A Few Excursions on the Outskirts of Burlington